Future-House/ether0/README.md

 - `ether0.remotes`: server code for ether0 reward functions involving
   exotic packages and/or third party models.

+*This repo does not contain training code, although you can find open source repositories like [NeMo-RL](https://github.com/NVIDIA/NeMo-RL) or [Hugging Face TRL](https://github.com/huggingface/trl) that can do the RL phase of our training.*

 ### Open Weights

 Please see our open-source weights on Hugging Face: https://huggingface.co/futurehouse/ether0